Carlos Correa Preview, Player Props: Twins vs. Mets

-Carlos Correa -- with a slugging percentage of .475 in his past 10 games, including two home runs -- will be in action for the Minnesota Twins against the New York Mets, with David Peterson on the hill, on September 9 at 2:10 PM ET.
+On Sunday, Carlos Correa (.462 slugging percentage in past 10 games, including two home runs) and the Minnesota Twins face the New York Mets, whose starting pitcher will be Tylor Megill.
+First pitch is at 2:10 PM ET.

-In his last game, he racked up two extra-base hits (2-for-3 with a double, a home run and an RBI) against the Mets.
+He had a hitless performance in his previous game (0-for-3) against the Mets.

 Carlos Correa Game Info & Props vs. the Mets